department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

       // The title of the page.
 This will show up only on the review page
       title: '',
+      // This can also be a function that receives the current data as a param
+      title: formData => `A title for ${formData.thing}`,

       // Any initial data that should be set for the form
       initialData: {